angelalonso/robot/brain/SETUP_README.md

     time: "0.3"
 ```
   - All actions for a given object get queued together, so the above example means led_y will be 1 for 0.2 secconds, THEN 0 for another 0.4 seconds, while led_r will be 0 for 0.3 starting from the beginning
-  - There is a couple objects that go in the same queue:
+  - There is a couple "special" objects that go in the same queue:
     - load, which loads a new actions file and looks like:
     ```
   - object: "load"